-Your WordPress theme or Squarespace template dictates how your site looks and feels.
-It's incredibly important to pick the right theme or template.
-Of course there's no objectively "correct" theme (there are thousands out there), but you should do your research and make sure that you like your chosen theme, that it functions well, and that it has good customer support.
-If you're on Squarespace, then the templates are all built in.
-But if you're on WordPress, you need to do some searching through third-party sites to find a good one.
+Your website theme/template dictates how your site looks and feels.
+It's incredibly important to pick the right theme/template.
+Of course there's no objectively "correct" theme (there are thousands out there, and dozens of Squarespace templates), but you should do your research and make sure that you like your chosen theme, that it functions well, and that it has good customer support.

 It's important that you like how the site looks.
 And it's also important that the site function well and provide a smooth user experience.

-These are a few WordPress theme shops that I especially like:
+These are a few theme shops that I especially like: